Meteorologists are concerned with the weather and climate and carry out scientific analysis of data to make predictions

 - World Meteorological Organization (WMO)

-Make sure you research organisations thoroughly and consider sending a speculative application where appropriate.
+Make sure you research organisations thoroughly and consider sending speculative applications where appropriate.

 - Diploma in Meteorological Forecasting.